Skip to main content

 Using multiple async runtimes together is possible but is hard and error-prone.
 And there are many async-runtime-specific types.
 So async runtime naturally has exclusion.
 That's why Tokio has monopoly.

 In Golang you can only use one official goroutine scheduler.
-In Rust, although Tokio has monopoly, you have choices of using other async runtimes.
+In Rust, although Tokio has monopoly, you have choices of using other async runtimes, including thread-per-core async runtimes:

 Unbound concurrency use up resources

 This trap is not Rust-specific.
 When using thread pool, it often has thread count limit, which limits concurrency.
 But in async, there is no concurrency limit by default.
 This is good for high-performance web server.
-But it has downsides:
+But too high concurrency can cause OOM.

 See also